Five3Apps/five3apps.github.io/bluetooth_assessment.md

 #### Can't you just fix our app?
 The purpose of the assessment is to do a thorough evaluation of the current state of your app.
 Rushing into fixes without fully understanding the bigger picture leads to partial fixes and continued frustration.
 As part of the report I will provide specific steps to address issues that I find.
 I also provide you with a propsal, and I would be more than happy to continue working with you on the fixes.
 However, you are also free to pass my recommendations on to your current developers.

-#### What happens after our consultation call?
+#### What happens after our initial consultation call?
-The purpose of the consultation call is for us to get a feel for whether or not I am the right person to help your business.
+The purpose of the initial consultation call is for us to get a feel for whether or not I am the right person to help your business.
 I want to understand how your business is being effected and how I can move your business forward.
 After the call, if we both feel like I am the right person to help, then I will send you a short contract, NDA and invoice.
 Once payment is recieved we can schedule the video calls.

 #### Will you sign our NDA?
 Probably not.
 For something this small it's not worth getting the lawyers involved.
 I have a straightforward NDA that fairly covers both parties.